8base/old-documentation/docs/8base-console/roles-and-permissions.md

 ### Create new Role

 Creating a new custom Role is simple.
-In the Roles Manager view (`Settings > Roles`), click the `+ New Role` button at the bottom of the screen.
+In the Roles Manager view (`App Services > Roles`), click the `+ New Role` button at the bottom of the screen.
 Add a unique name (required) and a simple description before clicking `Add Role`.
 You may optionally assign users to the new role in the create form.
 However, this may also be done at anytime in the future once permissions have been specified.

 ![Create a new role in the 8base Console](../images/create-role.png)